8 Ways to Know if You Need a Chatbot For Your Business

 In the U.S., there is no single overarching data privacy legislation.
 Instead, the country takes a sectoral approach to data privacy, relying on a mixture of sector-specific laws and state laws.

-In the European Union, however, the laws are rather robust.
+In the European Union, however, the laws are rather extensive and strict.
 The General Data Protection Regulation requires controllers of personal data “to put in place appropriate technical and organizational measures to implement the data protection principles.”
 A service provider may only collect or access personal data on a contractual basis.

 What are the laws in your country?
 Are you already well-versed in data protection because of the nature of your company?
 Then maybe a chatbot is no big deal.
 But if not, i-Sight has a brief overview of each country’s legislation.

 Chatbots are an ongoing project that requires a dedicated team.
-It needs to be monitored and tweaked to keep it running smoothly.
+Many providers need to be monitored and edited to keep it up to date and running smoothly.
 Can you afford the commitment and attention?

 Implementing a chatbot means asking for your customer’s patience as well.
 There’s no guarantee that they’ll be forgiving of a bad support experience, especially if they’re used to receiving high quality service.

-A chatbot may not be worth losing customers for, especially if your company is still growing.
+A chatbot may also not be worth losing customers for, especially if your company is still growing.